X

 Varun Gandhi

-Hi Tarun, could you help me understand how much of India AI mission contribution is happening to our reported MRR, if any.
-And additionally with the latest B200 chips, what would be the new peak MRR that we expect to achieve?
+Hi Tarun, could you help me understand how much of India AI mission contribution is happening to our reported MRR, if any?
+And additionally, with the latest B200 chips, what would be the new peak MRR that we expect to achieve?

 Tarun Dua

-Okay so like mostly in the last quarter like the NDI mission contribution has been muted.
-I think like in December it would have been the most value.
-But like we expect obviously Q4 to be massively different as the both the customers one through India emission continue to scale up in January.
-So that MRR percentage number should be like much higher.
-So yeah, so basically like that’s an ongoing process.
-Now second, like we don’t want to kind of like give any kind of guidance today like I think like over next couple of weeks in terms of capacity expansion what we are thinking and maybe I just need the MRR peak MRR
+So that MRR percentage number should be much higher.
+So yes.
+So basically, that’s an ongoing process.
+Now second, we don’t want to give any kind of guidance today, I think over next couple of weeks in terms of capacity expansion, what we are thinking and maybe —

 Varun Gandhi